Victor H. Schiro: Schiro as mayor

 Schiro was ineligible for re-election to a third term in the election of 1969-70, due to a clause in the city charter which had been adopted by voters in 1954 limiting mayors to two consecutive elected terms.
-He was succeeded by Moon Landrieu, the first person to win the mayor's office with significant black support.
+He was succeeded by Moon Landrieu, who was elected with the support of the city's black community.
 One of Schiro's final acts in office was to reinstall the Battle of Liberty Place Monument, which honored a failed coup by the paramilitary White League of the sitting Republican governor, William Pitt Kellogg, who supported voting rights for Blacks.
 The inscription on the monument, which Schiro erected at the foot of Canal Street, celebrated the return of "white supremacy in the South."
-Schiro had left the monument, which had been removed for construction, in storage for the entirety of his two terms until then; some viewed Schiro's decision as a symbolic reassertment of white authority at a time of growing Black political power.
+Schiro had left the monument, which had been removed for construction, in storage for the entirety of his two terms until then; some viewed Schiro's decision as a symbolic reassertion of white authority at a time of growing Black political power.